Immanik/Twitter-Bot/README.md

 A Twitter bot is a type of bot software that controls a Twitter account via the Twitter API.
 The bot software may autonomously perform actions such as tweeting, retweeting, liking, following, unfollowing, or direct messaging other accounts.

 SETUP REQUIREMENTS
 * First, I downloaded Tweepy.
-You can do this using the pip package manager(pip install tweepy),also you need python interpreter(i used 3.5 version)
+You can do this using the pip package manager(pip install tweepy),also you need python interpreter(i used 3.5 version),importing libraries like paralleldots,NLTK(natural language toolkit).

 CREDENTIALS